TwiN/lighthouse/README.md

 # lighthouse
-Akin to a lighthouse alone at sea, this application is a standalone monitoring system that watches over the Kubernetes cluster it runs in and reports potential issues.
+Akin to a lighthouse lost at sea, this application is a standalone monitoring system that watches over the Kubernetes cluster it runs in and reports potential issues.

 ![Discord alert](.github/assets/discord-alert.png)